Set Current Location

 Contrary to what most people think, Sunset Boulevard is not just another trendy boulevard with Hollywood written all over it.
 This is a 39 kilometer stretch which passes through some of Los Angeles' most celebrated neighborhoods like West Hollywood and Beverly Hills.
 Also known as Guitar Row because of numerous guitar shops, this timeless and iconic boulevard which has featured in art and cinema over the centuries will be etched forever in the hearts of L.A's people.

 Third Street Promenade is a dazzling shopping destination with clothing boutiques, bars, bookstores, restaurants, movie theaters and more!
 The upscale chains have begun dominating the street, but there are still many local boutiques and specialty stores.
-As you walk along the street take the time to enjoy the street performers who create a fun atmosphere.
+More than 80 retailers make this place a shoppers' haven.
+The gastronomy is also exceptional thanks to food stalls and restaurants that are dotted on the street.
 Make sure to visit during the weekly farmer's market for tasty fresh food.
+Located in downtown, the shopping district is a spectacular place for retail therapy.